| Title: | Visualize 'Reproducibility' and 'Replicability' in a Comparison of Scientific Studies |

 Additional arguments passed to |

-for additional arguments.
+sci_figure for additional arguments.

-is a wrapper around the sci_figure
+reproduce_figure is a wrapper around the sci_figure function

 to illustrate reproducibility in a two-experiment setting.
 Options for

-are accepted, but this may be run as is.
+sci_figure are accepted, but this may be run as is.

 ... |